finaldie/ftracer/README.md

     ```
     gen_report.sh -e app -f /tmp/trace.txt -S /include/c++
     ```
+* Keep at most N level of path
+If a path is too long, it will be a noise for us, so the -p parameter will help to keep at most N level of path, for example, there is a path `/path/a/b/c/d.c`, use `-p 1` the path in the report will be `c/d.c`.<br>
+If no `-p` or `-p` value is a negative number, this feature will be ignore

 # Enjoy and Analysis the Report
 For now, open the `/tmp/trace_report.txt.threadid` and enjoy it.
 The example like: